-Mr Peter Allen, Deputy Chairman
+Mr Peter Allen, Chairman

-A WRI Director since 2005, Peter Allen is a partner with the national law firm Allens Arthur Robinson and is a Notary Public.
-He is currently Chair of Bio Pharmaceuticals Australia Pty Ltd, Nucrush Group and Riverside Marine Group, and a Director of Ensham Workers Entitlement Fund Pty Ltd and The Riverside Coal Transport Company Pty Ltd. In the community, he is a past president of the MS Society of Queensland and the Revenue Law Committee of the Queensland Law Society and a former member of a Human Research Ethics Committee.
+A WSARI Director since 2005, Peter Allen is a former partner in and consultant to national law firm Allens Linklaters and is a Notary Public.
+He is currently Chair of Bio Pharmaceuticals Australia Pty Ltd, Nucrush Group and Riverside Marine Group, and a Director of Ensham Workers Entitlement Fund Pty Ltd. In the community, he is a past president of the MS Society of Queensland, past chair of the Revenue Law Committee of the Queensland Law Society and a former member of a Human Research Ethics Committee.

-Dr John Allan
+A/Prof John Allan

 Mr Christopher Barnard